Shakib Al Hasan: 2023–2024

-In the 2nd ODI against England Shakib scored 58 runs from 69 balls while chasing a tough target of 327 runs set by England. in 3rd one day international he become the first Bangladeshi bowler and 14th overall who takes 300 wickets in One day international.
+In the 2nd ODI against England Shakib scored 58 runs from 69 balls while chasing a tough target of 327 runs set by England.
+In 3rd ODI, he become the first Bangladeshi bowler and 14th overall to take 300 wickets in One day international.
+In April 2023, he surpassed Southee to become the leading wicket-taker in T20Is with 136 wickets in 114 matches.
+He was then awarded the player of the month for March.
+He became Bangladesh's ODI Captain for Asia Cup and World Cup after Tamim Iqbal decided to step down on 3 August 2023.